io10-0x/assemblyCourse/horse-store/AssemblyCourseSection1notes.md

 Just from looking at this, it is obvious as to why we SSTORE `NFT_NAME` at slot 0 because in this constructor we inherited, it sets `_name` = `name_`.` _name` is the variable at slot 0 of the contract.
 So we inherited this constructor which means the constructor runs in context of our TestInheritance.sol contract which is why you see "HorseStore" at slot 0.
 So this is another key point to bear in mind.
 When you inherit from another contract, you are inheriting all of its storage as well. so in TestInheritance.sol, we have the horseIdToFedTimeStamp mapping and if you just look at that contract, you will think this mapping is at slot 0 but it is not.
 This is because TestInheritance.sol inherits from ERC721Enumerable as shown above and ERC721Enumerable has its own storage variables declared which get inherited by Testinheritance.sol.

-It doesnt end there thoug, ERC721Enumerable inherits from ERC721 and as shown above, ERC721 has its own storage variables declared.
+It doesnt end there though, ERC721Enumerable inherits from ERC721 and as shown above, ERC721 has its own storage variables declared.
 Although ERC721 also inherits from Context, ERC165, IERC721, IERC721Metadata, IERC721Errors, none of these contracts or interfaces have any storage variables declared so for TestInheritance.sol, the base contract in terms of storage is going to be the ERC721 contract so starting from that contract, at storage slot 0 is ` _name` which is why when we ran the code in the playground, "HorseStore" from our TestInheritance.sol contract got stored in slot 0.

-With this, we were able to anser the question as to what should happen in our CONSTRUCTOR macro of our HorseStorev2.huff contract.
+With this, we were able to answer the question as to what should happen in our CONSTRUCTOR macro of our HorseStorev2.huff contract.

 /_ Interfaces _/
 #define function mintHorse() nonpayable